S-C-Johnston/NCMC-CIS_150/Final_Project/final-part_1.md

 have 2 factor authentication in place for members with higher privileges, we should.

+- Providing security training on a regular basis would be wise.
+This can either be done by delivering a series of videos from an outside source, or this can be done in-house.

+ + Outsourcing the bulk of the work, at least initially, can cut down on the time our staff needs to spend on the topic, especially given that we have other security concerns to which we must attend.
+However, we must be careful that our choice of training does not feel patronizing or snide.

+ + Doing this in-house would take away labor from other fronts, but would allow some benefits.
+For one, security staff tend to be enthusiastic about their topic, and if they can avoid being condescending to their peers, they can be very effective in transferring that enthusiasm.
+For another, having a live person allows for questions to be asked.

+ + Whatever is done, it's important that members are educated on their responsibilities, and that we avoid frustrating or patronizing them.
+Generally, the enthusiasm for security will spike for a while after training, and will peter out over time, and some people may not be engaged by material which feels remedial.
+For those reasons it is important we choose a method which has some novelty and repeatability, and we avoid the feeling of managerial meddling.

 - A policy which can help prevent suffering from the hijacking of legitimate software is to establish an organization software distribution point for our internal users.
 The IT staff can evaluate